DeepLabCut/Primer-MotionCapture/README.md

 By [Alexander Mathis](https://github.com/AlexEMG) | [Steffen Schneider](https://github.com/stes) | [Jessy Lauer](https://github.com/jeylau) | [Mackenzie Mathis](https://github.com/MMathisLab)

-Here we provide code that is used in the worked-examples we provide in our Primer on Deep Learning for Motion Capture.
+Here we provide code that we used in the worked-examples we provide in our Primer on Deep Learning for Motion Capture.

 Publication: TBA
 Preprint: https://arxiv.org/abs/2009.00564